jared-smith-kr/Typescript-Lightning-Talks/talks/react/README.md

 * `React.ReactChild` either an `React.ReactElement`, string, or number.
 * `React.ReactNode` this is the **correct type for `children`**: includes `React.ReactChild` but can also be null, undefined, a fragment, or a portal.
-* `React.PropsWithChildren` a helper type for adding children to your props.
+* `React.PropsWithChildren` a helper type for adding children to your props. `React.FC` also adds `children?`, but if you're not using that use this.
 * `React.PropsWithRef` same thing for `ref`s.

 If you have some special case that would necessitate using something other than the above where one would normally use one of those, *please document why in a comment*.